-What do you need to include on an invoice?14th June 2017
+What do you need to include on an invoice?Published on 14th June 2017 - Last update on 2nd February 2018

 Your invoices are probably the most important documents your business will ever produce because, without them, you won’t get paid.
 A professional-looking invoice can pay dividends, because it creates a professional impression for your business, and might even get paid faster than invoices that are less impressive.
 But while their appearance might best be left to a design professional, you can ensure that your invoices contain all the information they need.
 It will make it easier for them to be paid.